CodePushNext/react-native-code-push/Examples/CodePushExpoDemoApp/README.md

 ### iOS

-From in the ios folder, run:
+From the project folder, run:

 ```
 npx expo export:embed \